RituPande/ritupande.github.io/about.md

 ### More Information

-My other intersts include running, painting and playing the piano.
+My other interests include running, painting and playing the piano.

 ### Contact me at: